madetech/handbook/roles/associate_designer.md

 Made Tech wants to positively impact the country's future by using technology to improve society.
 We believe being design-led can create positive outcomes in the public sector through critical services enabled by technology.
 We are building a community of designers and researchers to support the public sector growing demand for a design-led approach to service delivery.

-Junior Designers are practitioners who collaborate with others to tackle challenges faced by people and society.
+Associate Designers are practitioners who collaborate with others to tackle challenges faced by people and society.
 They work within a team to design and deliver public services.
 They do this by understanding problems and creating solutions that work for equally well for users and stakeholders.
 They are active members of a healthy User-Centred Design (UCD) community and culture at Made Tech.

 ## Key responsibilities